kendallreid/anvil-course/README.md

-# Anvil: Web apps with nothing but Python
+# COPOL ::: Anvil: Web apps with nothing but Python

 Course demo code and other hand-out materials for our Anvil course.